Superintendent and Superintendent's Cabinet:

 Since Ms. Martinez's arrival in the summer of 2022, she has designed and implemented recruiting strategies in Puerto Rico to increase diversity.
 She has also revised the district's recruitment materials to showcase our culturally diverse district.
 She is the district's Team Leader of the Increasing Educator Diversity (IED) Plan, as well as the district's Title IX Coordinator.
 Ms. Martinez has also implemented the Employee Recognition Committee, a group that focuses on employee recognition and appreciation.
 Ms. Martinez and her team visit schools regularly to focus on employee engagement.

-Ms. Martinez holds a BS from Bryant University, an AS from Fisher College, and she will be completing her MBA from Fitchburg State University in May, 2024.
+Ms. Martinez holds a BS from Bryant University, an AS from Fisher College, and she received her MBA with a concentration in Human Resources from Fitchburg State University.
 She is an active member in several Human Resources organizations, including AASPA, CASPA, CBIA, HRLA, MABE, NPERLA/ CONNPERLA and SHRM.

 Core Beliefs: